In 2016, we transitioned the MBA Learning Center to run on Instructure's Canvas Learning Management System (LMS).

 You'll see a list of all your courses.
 Next to each course is a "Star" icon.

 You can add or remove any course from the "Dashboard" and the "Course" menus by clicking the "Star."
-When the "Star" is yellow the course will show up on both menus, when it's clear the course won't appear in either menu.
+When the "Star" is orange, the course will show up on both menus.
+When it's clear, the course won't appear in either menu.